Environmental Health Program Information

 - information collection, storage, retrieval, analysis, and dissemination; and

 - Acquire skills in the application of the above techniques and knowledge necessary for solution of environmental health problems.

-At the undergraduate level the department offers the Bachelor of Science in environmental health degree.
-The programs leading to this degree are the environmental health concentration, which has a public health orientation, and the occupational health and safety concentration.
+At the undergraduate level the department offers the Bachelor of Science in Environmental Health degree.
+The program leading to this degree is the environmental health concentration, which has a public health orientation.
 In addition, the department offers a minor in environmental health and a minor in safety.

-The Department of Environmental Health also offers a minor in Emergency/Disaster Response Management.
-This minor is offered jointly with the Department of Health.
+A minor in Emergency/Disaster Response Management is offered jointly with the Department of Community and Behavioral Health and the Department of Environmental Health.

 TBR General Education Requirements: 41 Credit Hours